 Thomas Tubridy immigrated from Doonbeg in County Claire on the west coast.
 He was married in Ireland in 1844 at age 26 to Ellen Dillen who was 16.
 This took place in Kilkee further south along the coast.
 Six years later they had their first son Francis in 1850.

-Sometime shortly after the birth of Francis, the small family immigrated to the United States.
+Sometime shortly after the birth of Francis (Frank), the small family immigrated to the United States.
 Their next child Catherine is shown in the 1870 census to have been born in Vermont in 1852.
 Sometime after that, they moved to Centre County, Pennsylvania.
-The rest of their five remaining children were born in Snow Show, Pennsylvania in that county.
+The rest of their five remaining children were born in Snow Show, Pennsylvania.

 The next child was a son, Michael, who died in 1869 right before the 1870 census.
 The remaining children were three girls – Susan, Jane, and Anna – followed by the last child, Thomas Anthony Tubridy – my great grandfather.
 He was 12 years younger than his older brother Francis.

 In the 1870 census, his occupation is listed as a farmer.
 They settled in Center County in Pennslyvania.
-I believe they lived in the areas around and between Snow Shoe and Moshannon.
-One address is listed as Gillentown which is now the trailhead for the old railroad bed.
+They lived in the areas around and between Snow Shoe and Moshannon.
+Gillentown is a village near Moshannon and now is now the trailhead for the old railroad bed.

 This area is about 200 miles due east of New York City.
 A rail line was built in 1884 (about 9 years after Thomas died) to supply the growing east coast with coal from the Clearfield Bituminous Coal Company.
 Many of Thomas’s male descendants, including my Grandfather, worked in mining.